moliver28/research-handbook/content/job-families/sales/account-executive.md

   - Develop and execute on an account plan enabling you to meet or exceed your quota
   - Expand your Key Accounts by more than the standard expansion rate
   - Build a strong pipeline through a healthy cadence of prospecting activity
+  - Work and collaborate with our Partner ecosystem to drive new business and value for our customers
+  - Create an accurate forecast for each quarter against your plan/budget
+- Contribute to root cause analyses on wins/losses.
+  - Communicate lessons learned to the team, including account managers, the marketing team, and the technical team
+- Contribute to documenting improvements in our [sales handbook](/handbook/sales/)
+- Collaborate with cross-functional teams, such as Customer Success, Renewals, Sales Development, etc. to provide account leadership, ensuring a good outcome for our customers in the pre- and post-sales process
+- Be the voice of the customer by contributing product ideas to our public [issue tracker](https://gitlab.com/gitlab-org/gitlab-ee/issues)
+- Master MEDPICC and Command of the Message on all opportunities

+## Performance Indicators

+As with all roles in the Sales Department the Strategic Account Executive participates in the [Sales KPIs](/handbook/company/kpis/#sales-kpis).

 ## Career Ladder

-The next step in the Account Executive - Mid Market job family is to move to the Commercial Account Executive Named role, [Strategic Account Executive](/job-families/sales/enterprise-account-executive) job family or the [Sales Management](/job-families/sales/area-sales-manager/) Job Family.
+The progression of the Commercial Account Executive job family is to move from Commercial Account Executive - Mid-Market to either the Commercial Account Executive - Named role, [Strategic Account Executive](/job-families/sales/enterprise-account-executive) job family or the [Sales Management](/job-families/sales/area-sales-manager/) job family.

 ## Hiring Process